geany/infrastructure/README.md

 ============================

-The scripts in this repository are used for some purposes on geany.org.
+The scripts in this repository are used for various purposes on geany.org.

 Basically they provide some additional and cool functions like announcing GIT commits to the IRC channel, maintain the GIT mirror repository and similar tasks.